 Consider this scenario: A cat with no signs of health issues is brought to an animal shelter.
 Shelter staff conduct a routine FeLV test, and the cat is found positive for FeLV.
 As a result, the cat is killed.
 Though she showed no symptoms of FeLV-related health problems, the test was still treated as a life or death matter.

-This cat, and many others just like her, could have lived full lives in indoor homes with people or outdoors with their feline families.
+This cat, and many others just like her, could have had a high quality of life in indoor homes with people or outdoors with their feline families.
 On top of that, the test may have been incorrect.
 FeLV tests are not diagnoses and can be unreliable for multiple reasons.

 Whether you have a cat who has tested positive for FeLV, are trying to decide which tests to include for a Trap-Neuter-Return (TNR) program, or are answering questions from others on FeLV, the information below will help you save lives.